Tongue Piercing Healing Process & Care Guide

 How Long Does A Tongue Piercing Take To Heal?

-A tongue piercing actually heals surprisingly fast.
-Compared to other piercings, like ear or nose cartilage piercings, tongue piercings heal easily.
+A tongue piercing actually heals surprisingly fast, compared to other piercings, like ear or nose cartilage piercings.
 In fact, if you take out the jewelry before your tongue piercing is fully healed, you risk the hole closing up within a few hours.

 So don't take out your tongue jewelry until it's completely healed!
-And even after the healing process is complete, you'll want to keep jewelry in the piercing most of the time to prevent it from closing.
+Even after the healing process is complete, you'll want to keep jewelry in the piercing most of the time to prevent it from closing.

 So how long does it take a tongue piercing to heal?
 It depends on your body, your health, your oral hygiene, and how well you follow aftercare.
 But in general, your new piercing should be completely healed in 6 to 8 weeks.
 At that point, you can change the jewelry out for something different if you want.